Tech News

 4. AI Performance Improves Automatically

-There are several claims online that AI is smart enough to improve itself – and, by extension, its ability to protect your data – automatically.
-This is not how it works.
-AI needs new and clean data to learn.
-If you’re feeding an AI poor data, the output is more likely to be incorrect..
-If you’re using an AI tool to automate your work, you must check that your input is reliable, coherent, and that is within the terms of your business and the tool to share it.
+If you’re using an AI tool to automate your work, you must check that your input is reliable, coherent, and that it is within the terms of your business and the tool to share it.
 You should also frequently perform checks and tests, and track the appearance and severity of errors to understand the relationship between your data and an AI’s performance.
+Like any other system, AI needs regular updates and checks.